 The Truth About Sleeping on Wet Hair

-There are some things we’ve heard over and over again to the point that we’ve accepted them as universal truths: never pop a pimple, for one (up for debate); J.Lo doesn’t age, for another (fact).
+There are some things we’ve heard over and over again to the point that we’ve accepted them as universal truths: Never pop a pimple, for one (up for debate); Jennifer Lopez doesn’t age, for another (fact).
 Falling somewhere between J.Lo and pimple-popping is sleeping on wet hair.
-When we were younger, our mothers chided us for doing this in fear of catching a cold; now that we’re older, it still somehow feels wrong—like our hairstylists would slap us on the wrists if they somehow found out.
+When we were younger, our mothers chided us for doing this, fearing we’d catch a cold.
+Now that we’re older, it still somehow feels wrong—like our hairstylists would slap us on the wrists if they found out.
 Tired of living with the guilt, we decided to put an end to the debate once and for all and go straight to our favorite sources: science and a trustworthy hairstylist.
 Keep scrolling to see what we found!

 The whole idea of getting sick from sleeping on wet hair stems from the idea that you catch a cold from physically being cold.
 But as any scientist will tell you, the common cold is a virus, which means it has nothing to do with the temperature of where you happen to be—supposedly.
 There have been a number of studies examining whether temperature affects your body’s likelihood to get sick, with inconclusive results.
 However, one study seemed to link the two, according to BBC.
 A researcher named Ron Eccles asked half a group of volunteers to sit with their feet in a tub of cold water (the equivalent of having a head of wet hair); the other half sat with their feet in an empty tub and kept their socks and shoes on.
 In the first few days, there was no difference.
 However, four to five days later, twice as many people in the first group said they had shown cold symptoms.